-Visual aurorae data from DMSP are available via the Satellite Archive Browse and Retrieval SABR system
+Visual aurorae data from DMSP are no longer available via the Satellite Archive Browse and Retrieval (SABR) system

 Aurora is electromagnetic radiation emitted primarily from the interaction of energetic, extra-atmospheric particles with the neutral gases of the upper atmosphere.
 These emissions extend from the ultraviolet to the infrared.
 The portion of the emitted electromagnetic radiation that is visible to the human eye is referred to as the visual aurora.
 The visible aurora are due primarily to the interaction of energetic particles with the oxygen and nitrogen gases of the upper atmosphere.
 The important emissions in the visible region are the discrete green (5577A) and red (6300-6364A) lines of atomic oxygen and the molecular bands of ionized molecular nitrogen in the blue and neutral molecular nitrogen in the red regions of the spectrum.